Ferrari's Leclerc stuns the McLarens to take pole for F1's Hungarian Grand Prix

 “Honestly, I have no words.
 It’s probably one of the best pole positions I’ve ever had because it’s the most unexpected,” Leclerc added later.

-Pole position is usually a big advantage in Hungary, where overtaking is difficult, but Norris noted the chance that rain could spring some surprises for Sunday's race.
+Pole position is usually a big advantage in Hungary, where overtaking is difficult, but Norris noted the chance that rain could spring more surprises in Sunday's race.

-“I have no idea how it will go, but one thing for sure is that I will do absolutely everything in order to keep that first place,” said Leclerc, who's on pole for the 27th time in F1 but doesn't have the best record converting those starts into wins.
-He'll be seeking his ninth F1 victory Sunday.
+“I have no idea how it will go, but one thing for sure is that I will do absolutely everything in order to keep that first place,” said Leclerc.

-It was a stark contrast with yet another frustrating day for Lewis Hamilton in the other Ferrari.
+He's on pole for the 27th time in F1 but has only converted five of those starts into wins.
+He'll be seeking his ninth F1 victory in total Sunday.

+Hungary is a slow, dusty track sometimes likened to Leclerc's home of Monaco for the difficulty of overtaking.

 Hamilton has won the Hungarian Grand Prix a record eight times but qualified 12th as the seven-time champion’s troubles in his first season with Ferrari continued.